joaquinvaldezzz/ec-solutions-and-enterprise/src/app/portfolio/posts/test.md

 ---
 project: School Information System
-title: Norzagaray College
+image: '/images/backgrounds/placeholder-image.jpeg'
-publishedAt: 2024-07-26
+name: Norzagaray College
-summary: EC Solutions and Enterprise., a Software Development Company and Cloud Hosting Provider, was established June 12, 2018 with a vision to be one of the renowned Technology firm by delivering a high quality and cost efficient software to small and medium enterprise.
+description: EC Solutions and Enterprise., a Software Development Company and Cloud Hosting Provider, was established June 12, 2018 with a vision to be one of the renowned Technology firm by delivering a high quality and cost efficient software to small and medium enterprise.
 ---

 # EC Solutions and Enterprise